Genora51/Bitwise/docs/main.md

   E.g. `100110 @ 11` = `1` (the third digit from the right)
 - `_` : The max operator.
   Returns the maximum of its operands e.g. `11_1001` = `1001`

+## Input/Output

+Input/output statements take a very similar format to each other.

+### Input
+Input statements take the form `I> setVar`, where `setVar` is the variable to be set.

+There are 4 input commands